Usage¶

 --output_expression ./output/merged.exon_counts.txt

-In this command, the --sample_dirs
+In this command, the --sample_dirs argument points to the sample

-directories that should be merged and output
+directories that should be merged and output indicates that path to

 which the merged insertion file should be written.
 The --output_expression